Source code for nameparser.config

 from nameparser.config.titles import FIRST_NAME_TITLES

-from nameparser.config.regexes import REGEXES
+from nameparser.config.regexes import EMPTY_REGEX, REGEXES

 DEFAULT_ENCODING = 'UTF-8'